jh3nd3rs0n/jargyle/src/site/markdown/userguide/server-configuration.md

 ### Redirecting the Desired Destination

-To redirect the desired destination, you will need either or both of the following rule results:
+To redirect the desired destination, you will need either or both of the following rule actions:

 -   `socks5.request.desiredDestinationAddressRedirect`: Specifies the desired
 destination address redirect
 -   `socks5.request.desiredDestinationPortRedirect`: Specifies the desired
 destination port redirect

-These rule results can be used with the following rule conditions:
+These rule actions can be used with the following rule conditions:

 -   `clientAddress`
 -   `socks5.method`